 Cost includes instruction, park permits, and 2 nights accommodations at the Quality Inn in Beckley based on double occupancy.
 Continental breakfast included.
 Approximately a month before the workshop, I will send a handout with info on what to bring, photo tips, optional field exercises, etc. Also included will be a questionnaire so I can be better prepared to address your needs.

-Plan to carpool to locations.
 The town of Beckley and the hotel are centrally located relative to our destinations in order to reduce drive time to photo sites.
 So I can provide one-on-one assistance in the field, the class is limited to 6 participants.
 (COVID19 precautions will apply if COVID19 continues to be a threat.
 Masks, social distancing, etc. Reduced number of participants.)